TeamWorkIT/workIT/README.md

 # workIT
-WorkIT is an initiaive of Nigerian University Studnets which started its implementation on the 8th of march 2018.
+WorkIT is an Initiaive of Nigerian University Students which started its implementation on the 8th of March 2018.
 WorkIT is a web application which aims to make it easier to get what you wwant done by few clicks.
-In the nearest future we hope to turn this project into a bigger one, a software company.
+In the nearest future we hope to turn this project into a bigger one, a Software Company.

 How it works
 -Login/SignUp as a user